BogdanPopel/Line-Follower---Introduction-to-Robotics/README.md

 ## [Final Product (video)](https://youtu.be/vzj0kBcIzTA)

   The orientation of the video is the wrong one, but the video from a different angle got lost and this is everything i could find..
-The first lap is the fastest and after the third timed lap, a back wheel falls off due to an imperfection in the wheel where it connects to the motor.
+The first lap is the fastest (not filmed) and after the third timed lap, a back wheel falls off due to an imperfection in the wheel where it connects to the motor, which is seen in the video linked above.
+Anyway, it gives an idea on how it performs.
+While it is not perfect, it was alright and pretty close to the target of 20 seconds.

+  It's a really fun project and i highly recommend building one at home as it's not that difficult and definitely worth the time and the money.